tashil-haripersad/TaskForge/README.md

 valgrind --leak-check=full --show-leak-kinds=all ./taskforge
 ```

-Ownership is managed manually with raw pointers rather than smart pointers
+Ownership is managed manually with raw pointers.
-(no `<memory>`/`unique_ptr` anywhere in the project).
 Every class that owns
 something defines an explicit destructor that deletes it, and disables
 copying (`= delete` on the copy constructor and copy assignment operator) so
 two objects can never end up thinking they own the same resource — see